Skyline view of the city at Tagaytay Highlands

 Key Takeaways

-- Accessible Transportation: It’s easy to go to Tagaytay City, with buses and UV Express vans available from various points in Metro Manila.
+• Accessible Transportation: It’s easy to go to Tagaytay City, with buses and UV Express vans available from various points around Manila City.

 If you’re craving a break from the city, Tagaytay City offers a refreshing mix of cool mountain air, scenic views, and local flavors.
 Situated on the border between Cavite and Batangas provinces, this city provides one of the best vantage points to see the iconic Taal Volcano—the world’s smallest active volcano—famously set within a lake on an island.